MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/custom-gallery.md

 ![Quick Create VM Gallery with custom images](media/vmgallery.png)

-While there are a set of images provided by Microsoft and Microsoft partners, the gallery can also list your own images.
+While there is a set of images provided by Microsoft and Microsoft partners, the gallery can also list your own images.

 This article details: